Elizabeth Weir (Stargate): Torri Higginson

-Jessica Steen was the original choice to play Weir, but ultimately only filmed the character's first appearance.
 Higginson was written out of the series in part to allow Samantha Carter (Amanda Tapping) to take over as leader of Atlantis.
 Towards the beginning of February 2008, it was revealed that Torri Higginson would not be reprising the role of Elizabeth Weir in season 5.
 Due to Higginson's absence, actress Michelle Morgan was brought in to replace her in the episode "Ghost in the Machine".